A Homogenization Approach for Gradient-Dominated Stochastic Optimization: Preliminaries

-\end{assumption} In this paper, we consider the generic problem class where $\alpha \in [1,2]$.
-Note again when $\alpha = 2$, \cref{eq:gd} is referred to as the P\L{} condition~\citep{polyak1963gradient}.
-If $\alpha = 1$, \eqref{eq:wgd} corresponds to the usual notion of gradient dominance in the reinforcement learning setting.
-We also refer readers to \citep{fatkhullin2022sharp} for more concrete examples.
+\end{assumption} In this paper, we consider the gradient-dominated function with $\alpha \in [1,2]$.
+Note again when $\alpha = 2$, \cref{eq:gd} is the P\L{} condition.
+If $\alpha = 1$, \cref{eq:wgd} relates to the gradient dominance property discussed in policy-based RL.
+We also refer readers to \citet{fatkhullin2022sharp} for more concrete examples.

-\textbf{A Brief Overview of HSODM.} In this subsection, we briefly discuss the HSODM, a recently proposed second-order method for nonconvex smooth optimization.
-The key ingredient of HSODM is the homogenized quadratic model (HQM) considered at each one of the iterate $\{\bx_k\}, k=1,..., K$.
-At each iterate $k$, it builds a gradient-Hessian augmented matrix $A_k$ and computes its leftmost eigenvector.
-Specifically, the following model is considered:
+\textbf{A Brief Overview of HSODM.} We now introduce the framework of HSODM.
+The key ingredient of HSODM is the homogenized quadratic model (HQM) constructed at each iterate $\bx_k, k=1, 2, \ldots K$.
+At the $k$-th iteration, it builds a gradient-Hessian augmented matrix $A_k$ and solves a homogeneous quadratic optimization problem.
+Specifically, the following optimization problem is considered: